UC-Berkeley-I-School/mids-210-medfusion-analytics-spring24/README.md

 First, run `npm i` to install the dependencies.

-Then, run `npm dev` to start the development server and visit localhost:3000.
+Then, run `npm run dev` to start the development server and visit localhost:3000.

 ## License